lue-bird/elm-review-phantom-type/README.md

         | MinifyMipmapLinear
     ```
     A really good example on how to do this well can be seen in [`elm-community/typed-svg`](https://dark.elm.dmy.fr/packages/elm-community/typed-svg/latest/TypedSvg-Types)
-    where many types may share some variants like "inherit", "none" and "auto" but in reality, there isn't really one thing uniting all these types.
+    where many types may share some variants like "inherit", "none" and "auto" but in reality, there isn't really one bigger connection uniting all these types.

     It _can_ make sense to make a type from shared variants in certain contexts.
     If you can find a name for it, that's a good indicator.